dbg3220/inTune/docs/DesignDoc.md

 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._

+Any user who is not the admin will be able to log in using their username and be presented with a home page where they can browse products in multiple ways(search bar, top products, by category).
+They will be able to add any product in the store to their cart with a requested quantity that is equal to or less than the amount the store has in inventory.
+If a user logs out than the products in their cart will be retained.
+The admin will have the ability to login with the username 'admin' and be presented with a home page similar to that of a regular user but will include the ability to edit the inventory of the store.

 ### Definition of MVP